zig-devel/toolset/profile/README.md

 **Release:** library versions are pushed to an immutable Github Release, you can be sure that v1.42.0 points to the same commit in all your repositories.

-**Updates:** Automated checks for new versions in upstream twice a day.
+**Updates:** Automated checks for new versions in upstream every 3 hours.